If you’re ill or disabled, Employment and Support Allowance (ESA) offers you:

 You might be transferred to ESA if you’ve been claiming other benefits like Income Support or Incapacity Benefit.

-You’ll then be placed in 1 of 2 groups if you’re entitled to ESA:
+You’ll be placed in one of 2 groups if you’re entitled to ESA:

 - work-related activity group, where you’ll have regular interviews with an adviser

-- support group, where you don’t have interviews
+- support group, where you do not have interviews

 What you’ll get

 - the type of ESA you qualify for

 - where you are in the assessment process